npm/npm/doc/misc/npm-config.md

 * Default: `null`
 * Type: String

 A client key to pass when accessing the registry.

-Note that this is the key _contents_ – for example:
+Values should be in PEM format with newlines replaced by the string "\n".
+For example:

     key="-----BEGIN PRIVATE KEY-----\nXXXX\nXXXX\n-----END PRIVATE KEY-----"